Iceland in World War II: Aftermath and legacy

+A number of British Pathe newsreels of the period featured news from Iceland, including visits by Lord Gort in 1940 and Winston Churchill in 1941 following the Atlantic Charter.

 Atlantic Convoy was a 1942 American film about naval patrols set during the Battle of the Atlantic.

 The only other film made in this time period, and about the war, was a musical called Iceland.
 Iceland was not filmed in nor particularly about Iceland.
 Many years later, a two-part documentary was released called the Occupation Years 1940-1945.
 This documentary examines how World War II affected Iceland and its population, using stock footage and interviews to assess the impact.
-The filmmakers had concern that World War II would not be a part of the memory of the country and the conflict and its impacts on Iceland would soon be forgotten.
+The filmmakers had concern that World War II would not be a part of the memory of the country, and the conflict and its impacts on Iceland would soon be forgotten.
 The goal of the film then was to preserve the history of the war and the invasion and occupation of the British and Americans.